stephaniemagdic/fe-m1-practice/day_3/day3-exercises.md

 If you're using an input element to send form data to a server, what should the type attribute be set to?

 -I am not sure if I am reading this question correctly either, but I believe that when you are using an input element and we are sending information to the server we need to first make sure the action attribute's value is the URL for the page on the server that will receive the information in the form when it is submitted and then the method would be a get or post depending on several factors. (pg.151)

 What element is used to group similar form items together?

 -The <fieldset> attribute is used to group similar form items together.

 # Chapter 13 & 15: Boxes and Layout

-Answer these questions about the reading in your day3-exercises.md file:

 Describe the differences between border, margin, and padding.

 -_border_:The border separates the edge of one box from another (The box: remember that CSS treats each HTML element as if it lives in its own box).
 -_margin_:Margins sit outside the edge of the border and it creates a gap between the borders of two adjacent boxes (if you want it to)